apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#webhooks) Webhooks

 Webhooks are a feature that help keep you aware of what's happening with your tasks.
-You can set them up to inform you when a task starts, finishes, fails and so on, or you can even use them to run more tasks, depending on the outcome of the original one.
+You can set them up to inform you when a task starts, finishes, fails etc., or you can even use them to run more tasks, depending on the outcome of the original one.
 [See webhooks documentation](/platform/integrations/webhooks).

 ### [](#readme) Information